Making a Polar Bear Cub

 January 28, 2024

 I started this project by looking at reference photos and making a sketch for my cub.
-It’s a free PDF download if you’d like to grab it.
-And I created a video overview of the process I followed.
+I created a video overview of the process I followed.

 Tools and supplies used in this project